-Christian Spirituality > the Holy Spirit > Slain in the Spirit: notes on a sign < in your language.
+Christian Spirituality > the Holy Spirit > Slain in the Spirit: notes on a sign.

 One of the most common manifestations is that of being 'slain in the Spirit', when a person loses all motor control over their body and falls to the floor or ground.
 The context for it is almost always a revival meeting or a prayer-and-praise service, though it has been known to happen at religious music concerts and programs, and small group meetings.
 In a development that has taken hold after the Second World War, it's often brought on when the preacher or designated assistant comes directly to a person and lays hands on them or speaks a prayer over them.
 Sometimes, the planning at these events is very thorough, to the point where padded folding chair are used in the section the evangelist will head off to, and there are designated catchers who are trained at how to make the fall less abrupt.
 (The best method for catchers is to put their hands lightly on the small of the back of the 'slain' as they begin to fall; this takes away some of the fear of falling.
 Pushing, pulling, shaking, and especially tickling and rubbing are no-nos.)